aimeos/aimeos-laravel/README.md

 Afterwards, install the Aimeos shop package using

 `composer update`

+**Caution:** Make sure that the **database is set up and it is configured** in your `config/database.php` or `.env` file (depending on the Laravel version).
+Sometimes, the .env files are not available in the Laravel application and you will get exceptions that the connection to the database failed.
+In that case, add the database credentials to the **resource/db section of your ./config/shop.php** file too!

 Next, the Aimeos provider class must be added to the `providers` array of the `config/app.php` file so the application and Laravel command task will work: